 School director, Pahola, speaks about what makes UPAVIM CAA different than the surrounding elementary schools: “the boys and girls study from 7:30am to 3:30pm.
 They have this schedule because one of the priorities is that they learn English as a second language.
 This unique schedule also benefits parents that work and it keeps the kids of the community off of the street for more hours a day.”
 Pahola began as a teacher in the school and is currently the director.
 Her own child, nieces and nephews are enrolled in the school.

-UPAVIM is raising money to help keep the full-day education program going.
+UPAVIM and the US based 501c3 Upavim Community Development Foundation (UCDF) raise money to help keep the full-day education program going.
 Public schools in Guatemala are generally open just a half day.
-UPAVIM’s school was able to extend its day to full-day a few years back but this extension is supported through fundraising (while the normal half-day is supported through the craft program).
+UPAVIM’s school was able to extend its day to full-day in 2013 but this extension is supported through lots of fundraising.

 The Bilingual Program creates options and opportunities for UPAVIM’s students that would otherwise be unobtainable.
 To continue to run the school in general, and provide this excellent and unique opportunity for the children in the marginalized community of La Esperanza, we have the challenge of raising $50,000 a year outside what the crafts and school fees bring in.

 Would you like to help us fund UPAVIM’s worthy school?
 Donate below!!